Material unaccounted for: France

 inventory change, the date of the inventory change and the originating material balance area and the receiving material balance area or the recipient must be indicated.
 This agreement became French Law in 1981.
 The Autorité de sûreté nucléaire (ASN) is responsible for ensuring these regulations are implemented, as well as for overseeing security.
 The IAEA comment that "The nuclear security regime in France is robust and well-established, and incorporates the fundamental principles of the amended CPPNM."

 North Korea

 North Korea became a member of the IAEA in 1974 and ratified the NPT in 1985.
-In 1990, North Korea reported to the IAEA that after a "hot test" at a nuclear facility— of which, the purpose was to ultimately extract 60 grams of plutonium— it lost almost 30% of the plutonium in waste streams.
+In 1990, North Korea reported to the IAEA that after a "hot test" at a nuclear facility— the purpose being to ultimately extract 60 grams of plutonium— it lost almost 30% of the plutonium in waste streams.
 North Korea did not include the required safeguards agreement with the IAEA until an agreement was signed in 1992.
 Article 67 of the 1992 agreement stipulated that (verbatim with the 1978 French agreement) "Material balance reports shall include the following entries, unless otherwise agreed by the Democratic People's Republic of Korea and the Agency: